Improving photometric redshifts of Epoch of Reionization galaxies: a new empirical transmission curve with neutral hydrogen damping wing Ly$\alpha$ absorption: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for the useful suggestions that improved the quality of this paper.
 This research was enabled by grant 18JWST-GTO1 from the Canadian Space Agency, and Discovery Grant funding to MS and AM from the Natural Sciences and Engineering Research Council of Canada.
 This research used the Canadian Advanced Network For Astronomy Research (CANFAR) operated in partnership by the Canadian Astronomy Data Centre and The Digital Research Alliance of Canada with support from the National Research Council of Canada the Canadian Space Agency, CANARIE and the Canadian Foundation for Innovation.
 YA is supported by a Research Fellowship for Young Scientists from the Japan Society of the Promotion of Science (JSPS) and by the JSPS International Leading Research (ILR) project (KAKENHI Grant Number JP22K21349).
 MB acknowledges support from the ERC Grant FIRSTLIGHT, from the Slovenian national research agency ARIS through grants N1-0238, P1-0188, and the program HST-GO-16667, provided through a grant from the STScI under NASA contract NAS5-26555.